fygar256/general-assembler-axx/README.md

 #### binary_list

-binary_list specifies the codes to be output, separated by ','.
-For example, 0x03,d means that d is output after 0x3.
+binary_list specifies the code to be output, separated by ','.
+For example, if 0x03,d is specified, d will be output after 0x3.

-Take 8048 as an example.
+Let's take 8048 as an example.
 If the pattern file contains

 ```
-ADD A,Rn :: n>7;5 :: n|0x68
+ADD A,R!n :: n>7;5 :: n|0x68
 ```

-and pass `add a,rn` to the assembly line, it will return error code 5 if n>7, and `add a,r1` will produce a binary of 0x69.
+and you pass `add a,rn` to the assembly line, if n>7 it will return error code 5, and if `add a,r1` is used it will generate binary 0x69

-If the element of `binary_list` is empty, alignment is performed.
-If it starts with `,` or `0x12,,0x13`, etc., the empty part is padded to the exact address.
+If an element of binary_list is empty, it will be aligned.
+If it starts with `,` or if it is `0x12,,0x13`, the empty part will be padded up to the exact address.

-If an element of the binary_list starts with `;`, it will not be output if the element is zero.
+If an element of binary_list is preceded by `;`, it will not be output if it is 0.

 #### symbol